bblonder/coexistence_e2e/README.md

 ## Author
 Benjamin Blonder (benjamin.blonder@berkeley.edu)

+## Datasets
+All included datasets are obtained from public repositories and re-shared here.
+I do not claim ownership over any of these files.
+More information on data provenance is available in the Supporting Information of the accompanying manuscript.

 ## Getting started
 Sequentially run the R scripts below in order to replicate all results from the main study.
 * `1 predict coexistence.R`* `2 plot coexistence.R`* `3 plot abundances.R`